 2. Always check the moving water

-I know this post is about lakes, but it would be irresponsible to not mention inlets and outlets here.
+Two of the first places you should visit on a lake are the inlet and outlet.
 Inlets, where water is flowing into a lake, and outlets, where water is flowing out of a lake, are some of the best areas to toss a fly.

-Try fishing in the lake near these areas and also in the moving water itself.
-Fish will congregate in the stiller lake water and gorge on insects as they flow past.
+Try fishing in the actual lake near these areas and also in the moving water itself.
+Fish will congregate in the calmer lake water and gorge on insects as they flow past.
 In a large lake with little structure, finding these concentrations of fish can be crucial.

-The streams themselves also provide ample opportunity, as they are often narrow and will squeeze a lot of fish into a tight space.
-Drifting a fly down the channel will be hard for these fish to resist, and you will likely be able to hook several.
+The stream mouths themselves also provide ample opportunity, as they are often narrow and will squeeze many fish into a tight space.

 These spots are also a go-to in the early season just after ice-off, when the rest of the lake hasn’t quite “woken up” after winter yet.
-I find that the inlets and outlets are usually the first places to start fishing well when there is still snow in the area.
+In this case, these might be the only places in the lake that produce fish.

 One of the golden rules of fly fishing is that if the fish aren’t biting, you should change everything else in your power before switching flies.
 It’s usually your presentation, location, or depth that’s killing you.
-For alpine lakes, I suggest bending this rule.
+For alpine lakes, bending this rule is more acceptable.

-More often than not, high-country trout will not be very picky.
-I actually use backcountry lake trips as excuses to throw flies that don’t often get to see the light of day outside the box, such as bumble bees or tarantulas.
+Frequently, high-country trout will not be very picky.
+I actually use some backcountry lake trips as excuses to throw flies that don’t often get to see the light of day, such as bumblebees or tarantulas.

-With that being said, this mindset has occasionally caused me to waste a lot of time waiting for fish to take flies they flat out don’t want.
-Every so often, the fish will want something very specific, and it’s often something so small you can’t quite pick out what it is.
-Thick, heavy hatches are rare on alpine lakes, so it might not be apparent that there are bugs at all.
+That said, this mindset has occasionally caused me to waste a lot of time waiting for fish to take flies they flat out don’t want.
+Every so often, the fish will want something very specific, and it’s often something so small you can’t see it.

-It’s unlikely you’ll go through a whole box of dries without finding at least one or two patterns the fish will accept, and it’s also likely that their tastes will change throughout the day.
-So, when in doubt, change it out.
-Of course, you could try going subsurface, but we’ll talk about that in a bit.
+It’s unlikely you’ll go through a whole box of flies without finding at least one or two patterns the fish will accept, and it’s also likely that their tastes will change throughout the day.

 4. Consider taking a belly boat